k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### Set a TTL (Time to Leave) on the TDM LUIs

-TDM 7.4 enables setting a TTL (time to leave) on the TDM LUIs.
+TDM enables setting a TTL (time to leave) on the TDM LUIs.
 The default TTL period is 10 days.
 The TDM LUI's TTL depends on the following **shared Globals** (imported from the TDM Library):

 - **TDM_LU_RETENTION_PERIOD_TYPE**: by default, it is populated by 'Days'.
 This Global can have one of the following values: Minutes, Hours, Days, Weeks, or Years.
 - **TDM_LU_RETENTION_PERIOD_VALUE**: by default, it is populated by 10. **Populate this Global with zero or empty value to avoid setting a TTL on the TDM LUIs**.

 ### TDM Deploy Flow

-The **deploy.flow** has been added to TDM LU in TDM 7.3.
-This process runs the following activities upon the TDM LU deployment:
+The **deploy.flow** process runs the following activities upon the TDM LU deployment:

 - Verify that the Environment and the Web Services are deployed to Fabric.
 If these are not deployed to Fabric, give an error message to the user.

 - Create the k2masking keyspace in Cassandra if it does not already exist.

 - Check if Redis is up.
 If Redis is not up, give an error message to the user.

+- TDM 7.5.3 added a creation of the TDM PostgreSQL DB:

+  - Creates the TDMDB database.
+  - Drops and creates the TDM DB tables, sequences, views and functions.

+  Note: **you must set the POSTGRESQL_ADMIN interface to be inactive to avoid the recreation of the TDM DB** by the TDM deploy flow.

 Edit the **deploy.flow** of the TDM LU before the TDM deployment: